Methodology FAQs: Our formulas, data sources and eligibility criteria

 We use Interactive to define a Service Type within Streams.
 The three Service Type breakouts are On-Demand, Programmed and Interactive.

-Interactive streams are audio streams from interactive (gaming) platforms that allow users to choose their own music and engage with songs as part of a musical gameplay experience.
+Interactive streams are audio streams from interactive (gaming) platforms that allow users to choose their own music and engage with songs as part of the experience (e.g. Fortnite).
 Interactive streams can be ad-supported or premium.

 Unlike traditional on-demand audio streaming services, Interactive providers: